groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/create-document.md

 structuredData:
     showOrganization: True
     application:
-        name: Creating and Editing Documents by Format
+        name: Create and edit new WordProcessing document
         description: Create and edit new documents using GroupDocs.Editor for .NET in C#
         productCode: editor
         productPlatform: net